gogineni84/workspace-setup/Workspace-Setup.md

 ## <a name="EclipseWebsphereDeployIssues"></a>Eclipse Websphere Deploy Issues

 * After installing Websphere, copy the com.ibm.ws.orb_8.5.\*.jar from the websphereInstall/runtimes directory to separate folder to be added to the Eclipse classpath.
 To do this, add the following to the eclipse.ini: `-Djava.endorsed.dirs=<ibmOrbJardirectory>`

+## <a name="IBMInstallationManager"></a>IBM Installation Manager

+ To install Websphere and the Websphere Java SDK, you will first need to install IBM Installation Manager.
+   1. Map to this network drive \\\rationalsw.nwie.net\rationalinstall
+   2. Go to the directory InstallationManager
+   3. Right click on install.exe and select Run As Administrator
+   4. Install IBM installation manager
+   5. Open IBM installation manager and navigate to File > Preferences > Repositories
+   6. Add the repository \\\rationalsw.nwie.net\rationalinstall\RationalSDP\repository.config
+   7. Now when you click Install, Websphere and the Java should be listed as options.